-and those activated by phosphatases.
-The former are currently under investigation for cancer therapy, and are generated by extending the N-terminal domain of the antibody.^[4] The latter have been generated by chemically attaching phosphate to cysteine in an antibody fragment.^[5] These approaches are restricted by the availability of sites for inhibitory groups, and dependent on addition of the activating enzyme.
+Modulating antibody-antigen binding presents an opportunity to gain user-defined control over antibody-mediated processes.
+Despite immense potential, there are only a few reports on controlling the binding of antibodies to their target.
+Notable examples are, antibodies activated by tumorspecific proteases, and those activated by phosphatases.
+The former are currently under investigation for cancer therapy, and are generated by extending the N-terminal domain of the antibody.[4]
+The latter have been generated by chemically attaching phosphate to cysteine in an antibody fragment.[5]
+These approaches are restricted by the availability of sites for inhibitory groups, and dependent on addition of the activating enzyme.
 A method where a controllable functional group can be incorporated at any site in an antibody, would allow wide applicability.
 In addition, adopting light as an activator, would present the opportunity to gain spatial and temporal control over antigen-antibody binding in a facile manner, independent of other molecules.

 Selective therapeutic targeting of cells is a major challenge in medicine, particularly in cancer therapy.
-Light-activated small molecule cytotoxic drugs are currently under investigation for treatment of cancer, that could target cells in a localized area.
-[6] However, after photoactivation these drugs are often not cellselective, and could cause side effects.
-Many antibodies and antibody-drug conjugates (ADCs) are in use, or in clinical trials. for treatment of cancer.^[7] These antibodies exert cytotoxicity by binding and blocking the function of receptors on the surface of cancer cells, and in the case of ADCs, also delivering cytotoxic drugs to cancer cells.
-As the same cell surface receptors are often present on healthy cells, therapeutic antibodies can have severe side effects.^[8] To partly address this challenge, antibodies linked to light-activated small molecule drugs have also been developed.^[9] However, the antibody would still be able to bind to healthy cells independent of light.
-Light-activatable antibodies have also been generated by non-specific coating of antibodies with 1-(2-nitrophenyl)ethanol using a chemical method.^[10] this generates However, method nonhomogeneously labelled antibody samples, limiting future therapeutic applications.
+Lightactivated small molecule cytotoxic drugs are currently under investigation for treatment of cancer, that could target cells in a localized area.[6]
+However, after photoactivation these drugs are often not cell-selective, and could cause side effects.
+Many antibodies and antibody-drug conjugates (ADCs) are in use, or in clinical trials, for treatment of cancer.[7]
+These antibodies exert cytotoxicity by binding and blocking the function of receptors on the surface of cancer cells, and in the case of ADCs, also delivering cytotoxic drugs to cancer cells.
+As the same cell surface receptors are often present on healthy cells, therapeutic antibodies can have severe side effects.[8]
+To partly address this challenge, antibodies linked to lightactivated small molecule drugs have also been developed.[9]
+However, the antibody would still be able to bind to healthy cells independent of light.
+Light-activatable antibodies have also been generated by non-specific coating of antibodies with 1-(2-nitrophenyl)ethanol using a chemical method.[10]
+However, this method generates non-homogeneously labelled antibody samples, limiting future therapeutic applications.
 Site-specific modification of antibodies would allow development of homogeneous therapeutic antibodies.
 Developing such homogenously modified antibodies, where antigen binding could be directly controlled using light, at the site of cancer, would be useful to minimize the side effects of antibody-based therapeutics.